LucidMach/Blog/src/content/blog/viz-how-nn.md

 ---
-title: "How Neural Networks can Learn (almost) Anything"
+title: "How Neurons Network to Learn (almost) Anything"
 description: "a breakdown on why Neural Networks can learn almost anything according to universal approximation theorem"
 pubDate: "Feb 28 2024"
 type: "ML"